-17. MEDIA/COMMUNICATION AND PUBLICATION
+18. MEDIA/COMMUNICATION AND PUBLICATION

-- 17.1 The media strategy should be considered by the review panel at the beginning of the process and will be approved by the Statutory Safeguarding Partners.
-Media and communication issues will be coordinated by Darlington Borough Council's (DBC) Communications team, in collaboration with the Communications teams of other agencies involved to ensure consistency. - 17.2 In the interests of transparency, the Statutory Safeguarding Partners should consider publishing the SAR report within legal parameters.
-The Statutory Safeguarding Partners/Independent Scrutineer will make the final decision on whether the SAR report will be published in full or whether to publish only the learning

-- outcomes.
-Advice will be sought from the DBC Communications and Media team in respect of publication and media releases. - 17.3 At the point of publication, the Statutory Safeguarding Partners will release a press statement via the Communications Team outlining the reason for the review, the key findings and the required actions.
+- 18.1 The media strategy should be considered by the review panel at the beginning of the process and will be approved by the Statutory Safeguarding Partners.
+Media and communication issues will be coordinated by Darlington Borough Council's (DBC) Communications team, in collaboration with the Communications teams of other agencies involved to ensure consistency. - 18.2 In the interests of transparency, the Statutory Safeguarding Partners should consider publishing the SAR report within legal parameters.
+The Statutory Safeguarding Partners/Independent Scrutineer will make the final decision on whether the SAR report will be published in full or whether to publish only the learning outcomes.
+Advice will be sought from the DBC Communications and Media team in respect of publication and media releases. - 18.3 At the point of publication, the Statutory Safeguarding Partners will release a press statement via the Communications Team outlining the reason for the review, the key findings and the required actions.
 The Statutory Safeguarding Partners will retain discretion over the process and timing of publication, taking into account such factors as ongoing criminal investigations or court proceedings.

-18. CONCLUSION OF A SAR
+19. CONCLUSION OF A SAR

-- 18.1 Once the review process has been completed, the Independent Reviewer will present the draft report to the Learning and Development Group, who have the governance responsibility for all reviews.
+- 19.1 Once the review process has been completed, the Independent Reviewer will present the draft report to the Learning and Development Group, who have the governance responsibility for all reviews.
 The group will review the learning outcomes and suggested recommendations for improvement.
 Improvement actions must be clearly communicated and achievable in the timescales considered.
-The final report will be presented to the Statutory Safeguarding Partners and Independent Scrutineer/Chair for final sign off, before findings are shared with the wider multi-agency partnership group. - The Learning and Development Group will be responsible for determining the improvement actions which will then be recorded into an action plan.
+The final report will be presented to the Statutory Safeguarding Partners and Independent Scrutineer/Chair for final sign off, before findings are shared with the wider multi-agency partnership group. - 19.2 The Learning and Development Group will be responsible for determining the improvement actions which will then be recorded into an action plan.
 This plan will be regularly reviewed and monitored by the Learning and Development Group which will ensure learning outcomes are embedded in the respective organisations.
-The actions will be incorporated into an exception report which will be monitored by the sub-group.
 The Chair of the Group will seek an explanation from relevant agencies in respect of outstanding actions and, in accordance with the escalation process, will inform the relevant Head of Service in cases where actions are not completed 3 months beyond the specified deadline.
-The Chair of the Group will request confirmation of what action will be taken to rectify the matter.
 In cases where actions remain outstanding at 6 months beyond the original deadline, the Chair of the Group will inform the Chief Officer of the agency concerned and will seek information about what steps are being taken to complete the action.
 An extension to the original deadline should only be agreed in exceptional circumstances and at the request of the Chief Officer.
-In exceptional circumstances, there may be a requirement for the Chair of the Group to involve the Independent Scrutineer/Chair in the escalation process.
+In exceptional circumstances, there may be a requirement for the Chair of the Group to involve the Independent Scrutineer/Chair in the escalation process. - 19.3 There is no statutory requirement to publish a SAR report.
+The Statutory Safeguarding Partners will review SAR's on a case by case basis and agree publication requirements, a rational for any agreement not to publish will be recorded.
+It may in some instances be appropriate to produce an anonymised